 E. The following guidelines will be used to meet the general investment objectives:

 - Legality and Safety:

 - Safety of principal is the foremost objective of the investment program.
 Investments shall be undertaken in a manner that seeks to ensure the preservation of capital in the overall portfolio.

 - Investments will be made only in securities guaranteed by the U.S. government, or in FDIC-insured institutions including Savings Association Insurance Fund (SAIF) or the FDIC.
-Deposit accounts in banks or savings and loan institutions will not exceed the amount insured by FDIC coverage unless adequately collateralized pursuant to Regulations of the Federal Reserve regarding custody and safekeeping of collateral.
+Deposit accounts in banks or savings and loan institutions will not exceed the amount insured by FDIC coverage unless adequately collateralized or secured by an irrevocable Letter of Credit pursuant to Regulations of the Federal Reserve and authorized by the Illinois Public Funds Investment Act provisions regarding custody and safekeeping of collateral.

 - Authorized investments include and will primarily consist of Certificates of Deposit, Treasury Bills and other securities guaranteed by the U.S. Government, participation in Illinois Funds, and any other investments allowed under State law that satisfy the investment objectives of the System.